cevou/BehatScreenshotCompareExtension/doc/index.rst

                     third_adapter:
                         ftp: ~

 You need to specify which adapter should be used in your tests using the adapter property.
+By default the adapter called ``default`` is used.

 Adapters
 ~~~~~~~~